contentful/The-Learning-Demo/README.md

 # Contentful Learning Demo

+## Overview

+The Contentful Learning Demo is a fork of The Winning Demo.
+We've attempted to make it easy to for anyone in the company to be able to install this demo locally on their laptop.

+Because the demo uses content from the `demo` environment you can simply delete the `demo` environment after giving a demo where you have made content changes, create a new `demo` environment, and you should have a clean set of new content for your demo.

 ## Steps to run:

 The below steps are for Mac users.
 If you are on Windows you will need to use an application like Putty in place of the Mac terminal application.